 Secondly, we have gained a new way to engage with the local area and the main inspiring people that call it ‘home’.
 When we put out a call for speakers and contributors, we were absolutely flooded with recommendations of people who had fantastic stories to share.
 We discovered in these previously unheard stories an incredible diversity.
 Some of the stories were sobering, others optimistic and reaffirming, several were hilarious, but all of them came from local people within a few miles of our new office.

 We’re excited to see our involvement with this fantastic organisation continue and can’t wait for February.

-If you’re interested in attending one of the remaining TEDx Salon events, or the flagship event in February, you can find all the details here.
+If you’re interested in attending one of the remaining TEDx Salon events you can find all the details here.